CleanroomMC/cleanroom-website/docs/groovy-script/mods/astralsorcery/lightwell.md

 Don't know what a builder is?
 Check [the builder info page](../../../groovy/builder.md) out.

-:::::::::: details ABSTRACT mods.astralsorcery.lightwell.recipeBuilder() {open}
+:::::::::: details mods.astralsorcery.lightwell.recipeBuilder() {open id="abstract"}
 - `Color`.
 Sets the color of the produced particles.

     ```groovy:no-line-numbers